-This project aims to increase cycle usage among Citizens:mk member institutions and partners (including Living Wage employers and Refugee Welcome schools), between January and July 2021.
-The aims are to reduce carbon emissions, improve personal health and increase social cohesion.
+This project set out to increase cycle usage among Citizens:mk members and partners between January and July 2021.
+The broad aims were to reduce carbon emissions, improve personal health and increase social cohesion.

-- develop cycle activities, including rides and bike fix stations, to increase participation.
+- Promote cycle activities, including rides and bike fix stations, to increase participation.
 See CMK Cycle Round, Thursdays 5pm at Station Square.

 Ann Stewart of The Open University said: “I was becoming a COVID-19 lockdown coach potato so I dusted off my bike and ventured out on my local Redway.
 It’s the best thing I’ve done for ages!
 It makes me feel great and wakes me up in the morning.
 I discovered lots of new lovely places I didn’t know existed on my doorstep…and it trims my waist and legs (a major plus) in a gentle way.
 Count the smiles, not just the miles, on your latest adventure on your bike!”

 Get out and about with Get Smarter Travel MK – track your bus, join a bike ride, find a walking buddy.
 Travel smarter, healthier, cheaper and greener every day.

 This scheme provides free bikes, helmets and locks to people who have been identified by professionals to be on a low income, unemployed, or socially disadvantaged.
 Recipients will benefit from this scheme as it allows them fair access to training, employment and opportunities to have fun on a bike, for health, wellbeing and social inclusion. https://www.getsmartertravelmk.org/cycling/access-to-bikes